Leovalcante/Raspberry-Pi-Hardener/README.md

 You can launch the script as is to remove any unwanted programs and disable the desktop environment.
 Otherwise, you can comment the actions you don't want to perform in the `main` function.
 At the moment the functions are:

-- removeBloatware: removes default extra installed software
+- `removeBloatware`: removes default extra installed software
-- disableServices: disables services like Bluetooth and other not useful for a headless environment
+- `disableServices`: disables services like Bluetooth and other not useful for a headless environment
-- removeDesktopEnvironment: removes the actual desktop environment
+- `removeDesktopEnvironment`: removes the actual desktop environment
-- installSecurity: installs and configures `ufw` and `fail2ban`
+- `installSecurity`: installs and configures `ufw` and `fail2ban`

 ## Contributions